snu-mllab/DiscreteBlockBayesAttack/protein_attack/README.md

 * --working_folder : working folder.
 * --block_size : the block size m.
 * --max_patience : max patience N_post.
+* --fit-iter : `3` for default setting. (the number of update steps in GP parameter fitting)

 # Baseline (TextFooler)
 To reproduce results of the baseline method in table 5, run following codes.